hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 The tests have a set of automatically-created objects, created in the `web_test_setup_cleanup.setup()` function.

 Additional profiles can be added to the suite.
 In order to do so, the object should be added to the creation list in `web_test_setup_cleanup.setup_objects()`.
 Any tests that previously used an object with that suffix (likely an `add` test) should given a new suffix.
 The corresponding `delete_objects_by_type()` call in `web_test_setup_cleanup.cleanup_objects()` should have the count updated to ensure it deletes all objects.
-Additional profiles should likely not be added in the defaults (see below) - they should be added in a callable group if at all possible, to cut down on test runtime.
+Additional profiles should likely not be added in the defaults (see below) - they should be added in an optional group if at all possible, to cut down on test runtime.

+New types of objects can also be added to the suite, in a similar manner.
+A new group of creation `subprocess.run` calls will need to be added in `setup_objects()`, and an accompanying call to `delete_objects_by_type()` in `cleanup_objects()`.
+Again, they should be added in an optional group if possible.

 There are two categories of objects - some that are created by `setup_objects()` regardless of arguments passed, and some that are only created when the tests request them.
 The objects created under "Defaults", below, are created automatically when `setup_objects()` is run, regardless of arguments.
 To create the other set of objects, pass the names of the object groups (ie "users") to the `setup()` function as a list.

-There is one additional group created that is not specified below and has no output in the setup scripts.
+There is one additional group created as part of the default setup that is not specified below and has no output in the setup scripts.
 It is not to be edited in any way during the tests, and any user with a profile (with the exception of `{user}-wiu3`, who is not in groups) should be in it.
 The real user account (ie `{user}`) is also added to this group when it is created, to allow this user to make the test objects within this group.
 The group is called `{user}-wig0`.
 All clouds are and should be created under this group, and it is saved as `gvar['base_group']`.
 It is the first item created as part of the setup, and the last item deleted, and should remain so.
 Many functions have a `group` argument that is invoked to prevent cloud tests from failing, and this is the group that should be given.

+Note that some objects (like the metadata files) do not have their own delete method.
+These objects are cleaned up when their containing objects are cleaned up.

 ### Defaults